-The Counseling Center provides, confidential, short-term individual, group, and couples counseling concerning personal issues.
+The Counseling Center provides confidential, short-term individual and group counseling.

-Students may seek counseling for a wide variety of concerns, including adjustment to college, motivation, depression, anxiety, relationships with peers or family, sexuality, alcohol or drug use, body image, suicidal thoughts, self-esteem, mood swings, disordered eating and stress.
+Students may seek counseling for a wide variety of concerns including, but not limited to, adjustment to college, motivation, depression, anxiety, relationships with peers or family, sexuality, alcohol or drug use, body image, racial trauma, oppression, suicidal thoughts, self-esteem, mood swings, disordered eating and stress.

 We believe that the capacity to explore personal concerns or feelings, whether large or small, is a sign of strength.
 Our services are dedicated to helping students clarify the nature of their concerns and explore more effective ways of handling them.

 Statement of Diversity and Inclusivity